WED-2023/assignment2-209359801_318910759_assignment2/README.md

 # 🚀 Space Shooter Game

 Welcome to **Space Shooter**, a fully responsive web game where you're on a mission to protect the universe!
 Customize your spaceship, choose your shooting key, and blast your way through waves of enemies.
-Built as a final project in Web Development, this game combines JavaScript, HTML5 Canvas, and modern CSS techniques.
+Built as a project in Web Development, this game combines JavaScript, HTML5 Canvas, and modern CSS techniques.

 🌐 **Play now**: [Click here to play Space Shooter](https://wed-2023.github.io/assignment2-209359801_318910759_assignment2/)